Using a food bank

 Going to a food bank

-If you've been referred, you should be told where the food bank is.
+When an organisation refers you to a food bank, they’ll give you a voucher and tell you where the food bank is.
 If it's run by the Trussell Trust you can check the address on their website.

 If you live in a rural area and can't afford to travel, your nearest food bank might be able to deliver.
 Call or email them to check.